 2) Shop ‘til you drop

 Aldeburgh is a great place to indulge in some retail therapy.
-From well know high street favourites such as Fat Face and Jack Wills to lovely independent shops such as Tilley and Grace and Burnett & Co.
-With clothes, crafts, gifts, food, home and garden shops there's something for everyone on the high street.
+From well know high street favourites such as Fat Face and Jack Wills to lovely independent shops such as Tilley and Grace and O&C Butcher.
+With clothes, crafts, gifts, food, home and garden shops there’s something for everyone on the high street.

 3) Go on a relaxing walk

 The Eastbridge Pub & Dog Walk is a great walk for the whole family.
 Starting at the Eels Foot pub in the hamlet of Eastbridge, this walk combines forest, heath, meadow and beach, giving you a chance to take in some of Suffolk’s most beautiful surroundings!
 To check out the itinerary and lots of other useful information about the walk click here.